AppleCraft-Net/MCRealTime/README.md

     "/mcrealtime info" - You will get news and status about this plugin.
     "/mcrealtime contact" - You will get information about my contact details, if you have a problem or if you will send a feedback for my plugin.
     "/mcrealtime changelog" - You will get information about the last update.
+    "/mcrealtime uninstall" - You will get a manuel, how to prepare an uninstall of the plugin.
+IMPORTANT !.